Just by looking at your budget, you might be thinking that it’s going to take half a year to just save one month’s worth of expenses.

 I’m guessing that when you valued some of those items, you only totaled the things that you truly care about.

 These things still have value to someone and yet they’re just sitting in your house collecting dust.
-You need to get off your butt and sell some it!
+You need to get off your butt and sell some of your crap!

 So, my first task for you is to go around to each room in your house and start pulling things out that you no longer have a use for.
 Just stick them in the middle of the floor so you can come back to them later.